|Did this page help you? Yes | No | Tell us about it...|

 Practical examples for how to use the library to build applications.

-Use the AWS Toolkit for Eclipse to add the AWS Java SDK to an existing project, or create a new Java project based on the AWS Java SDK.
+Use the AWS Toolkit for Eclipse to add the SDK for Java to an existing project, or create a new Java project based on the SDK for Java.

 This developer guide includes tutorials that walk you through how to use some of the AWS services.